starjardin/VanillaJS-Birthday-app/readme.md

 ## Overview

--   You can see your demo in this following link
+-   You can see my demo and code in these following links
   <a href="https://tantley-birthday-app.netlify.app/">
     Demo
   </a> and